melexis/warnings-plugin/README.rst

 ID, Family, Group, Color, New, Check, Information, Function, File, Status, Severity, Comment, Key, Line and Col.
 In previous versions of Polyspace the Line and Col column are not available yet.

-This file is necessary when you enable Polyspace in the configuration file.
+This file is required when you enable Polyspace in the configuration file.

 Configuration
 ^^^^^^^^^^^^^

-Polyspace checking can only be used with a configuration file, and it cannot be used together with other checkers enabled.
+Polyspace checking can only be enabled with a configuration file, and it cannot be used together with other checkers enabled.
 In this case, only the Polyspace checker will run.